priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Data-Processing/Databricks/DATABRICKS_KEY_CONCEPTS.md

-# Databricks Key Concepts for Data Engineers
+# 🏗️ Databricks Key Concepts for Data Engineers

+> **Think of Databricks as the ultimate smart factory platform - it combines all the tools, assembly lines, quality control, and management systems you need to build data products at scale**

 ## 📋 Table of Contents